Everything PR News

 What This Means for Media Training Programs

 The core curriculum stays: message development, bridging, on-camera presence, hostile question handling, crisis simulation.
-What gets added is a 30-minute module on the permanent citation record.
-How AI engines build it.
-What the spokesperson's current citation record looks like across the major engines.
-What the two or three statements from this particular interview need to accomplish to build or protect that record.
+What gets added is a 30-minute module on the permanent citation record — how AI engines build it, what the spokesperson's current record looks like across the major engines, and what the two or three statements from this particular interview need to accomplish to build or protect that record.